chromium/chromium/docs/webui_explainer.md

 ## Data Sources

-### WebUIDataSource::Create()
+### WebUIDataSource::CreateAndAdd()

-This is a factory method required to create a WebUIDataSource instance.
-The argument to `Create()` is typically the host name of the page.
-Caller owns the result.
+This is a factory method required to create and add a WebUIDataSource.
+The first argument to `Create()` is the browser context.
+The second argument is typically the host name of the page.
+The caller does not own the result.

-### WebUIDataSource::Add()

-Once you've created and added some things to a data source, it'll need to be "added".
-This means transferring ownership.
-In practice, the data source is created in the browser process on the UI thread and transferred to the IO thread.
-Additionally, calling `Add()` will overwrite any existing data source with the same name.
+Additionally, calling `CreateAndAdd()` will overwrite any existing data source with the same name.

 <div class="note">